 Do you crave a bassy, thumpy sound?
 Check out the Klipsch Cinema 400.
 This soundbar has a dedicated subwoofer that brings out even more punch in the bass range than our top picks, making it a great choice for everything from bass-heavy music genres to action-packed movie scenes.
 Right out of the box, the bass range has a little extra warmth to ensure you feel your favorite tunes' energy.
 You can even use its bass adjustment tool to add more punch to the mix.

 This 2.1 setup is best suited for listening to stereo content, which includes most music and TV shows.
-Like the Vizio M Series M215aw-K6, it has to downmix surround sound into stereo to play it back.
-It doesn't support Dolby Atmos content, either.
+Unfortunately, it has to downmix surround sound into stereo to play it back.
+And like the Samsung HW-B750D, it doesn't support Dolby Atmos content.
 However, if you don't watch much of it in the first place, you won't find it to be a huge deal.
 Ultimately, this soundbar is the right choice for those who want to shake the floor with the bass.

 No space for a subwoofer?
 No problem.
 Standalone soundbars are a great alternative to our top picks, and the best we've tested in this price range is the Samsung HW-S60D.
 This 5.0 model has a sleek design with many of the manufacturer's premium sound enhancement tools built in and Amazon Alexa voice assistant support for hands-free control.
 You can adjust the bar's volume from the comfort of your couch, switch preset modes, and more.